ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2-5.md

 Inside your templates directory, create a file called `navbar.html`.
 Remember, this is the file that we had included in the `layout.html`.

 Okay.
 We're going to throw a lot of code at you all at once.
 But don't worry, we will explain it step-by-step.
+Look for the html comments that signify different blocks of code.
 We highly suggest you read the explanation, think about it, and discuss it with your partner before you type or copy-and-paste it in.
 Your `navbar.html` should look something like this:

 ```html
 <!-- BLOCK 1 -->